techidaily/site-windows11/source/_posts/cutting-edge-windows-gadgets-2024s-must-haves-list.md

 Jason Montoya / MakeUseOf

- The[Lenovo Yoga 7i](https://www.amazon.com/Lenovo-Laptop-Touchscreen-i7-1355U-Thunderbolt/dp/B0CBPMYMGH?tag=makeusw-20&ascsubtag=UUmuoUeUpU37344&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-windows-pc-laptop%2F&asc%5Fcampaign=Commerce) is a 2-in-1 laptop with a 14-inch touchscreen display and a high 2.2K resolution.
+ The [Lenovo Yoga 7i](https://www.amazon.com/Lenovo-Laptop-Touchscreen-i7-1355U-Thunderbolt/dp/B0CBPMYMGH?tag=makeusw-20&ascsubtag=UUmuoUeUpU37344&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-windows-pc-laptop%2F&asc%5Fcampaign=Commerce) is a 2-in-1 laptop with a 14-inch touchscreen display and a high 2.2K resolution.
 It has a fast processor, 16GB of RAM, and more than enough storage at 512GB.
 However, students who need more storage can opt for the [1TB model](https://www.amazon.com/Lenovo-Laptop-Touchscreen-i7-1355U-Thunderbolt/dp/B0CDLJQVZ2?tag=makeusw-20&ascsubtag=UUmuoUeUpU37344&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-windows-pc-laptop%2F&asc%5Fcampaign=Commerce) or even the capacious [2TB version](https://www.amazon.com/Lenovo-Laptop-Touchscreen-i7-1355U-Thunderbolt/dp/B0CT1LZ58Z?tag=makeusw-20&ascsubtag=UUmuoUeUpU37344&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-windows-pc-laptop%2F&asc%5Fcampaign=Commerce).

  The 13th Gen Intel Core i7 processor offers good performance for multitasking students with demanding workloads, and its long battery life will see you through your day of learning.